oscar-system/GAP_pkg/GAP_pkg_sglppow/README.md

 # GAP_pkg_sglppow

-This is generated wrapper package for the GAP package SglPPow 2.3.
+This is a generated Julia wrapper package for the GAP package SglPPow 2.3.

 ## Issues